The Lessons of Innovative Leadership

 Understanding their drivers while empathizing with our customers and team members is the foundation of developing products that make a difference.
 We can do this by safeguarding that we are listening to all our customers, not just the loudest ones.
 We must disregard the approach of building products for people like us.
 Instead, we design and build products for a more comprehensive range of customers by allowing diversity to reflect the different types of product users.

 #6 – Keep pace with trends

 Innovative product leaders recognize that to find new creative opportunities; they must seek out and research trends, demographics impacted by the trends, and how they might influence domestic and, in some cases, global economies.
 This is significant and vital for product leaders because they can begin to prepare for the effect the trend or trends might have on their customers, organization, and industry.
 In addition, keeping pace with trends can also yield being first to market on solutions.

 Our customers do not purchase what we are selling; instead, they buy what solves a problem or fulfills a need in their lives.
 Therefore, it is up to innovative product leaders to help figure out what those problems and needs are.
 Only then can they harness innovation to bring about groundbreaking solutions.

 To yield innovative solutions, we need innovative leadership - which has never been more paramount.
-More and more businesses need innovative product leaders that can inspire, motivate, and bring their cross-functional partners and their leadership together by first aligning on the core values of their organization that binds all of them together.
+More and more, businesses need innovative product leaders that can inspire, motivate, and bring their cross-functional partners and their leadership together by first aligning on the core values of their organization that binds them.